unconed/mathbox/README.md

 ## Basic Usage

-Construct a MathBox instance by passing initialization options to the provided `mathBox()` constructor:
+Construct a MathBox instance by passing initialization options to the `mathBox()` constructor:

 ```js